Jeffrey Bernard: Writing

 Elizabeth Smart suggested that Bernard try journalism and he started to write about his interest in horseracing in Queen magazine in 1964.
 During this time, Bernard was sent to interview Prince Monolulu while he was in hospital.
 He took Monolulu some chocolates and gave him a strawberry cream chocolate.
 Monolulu choked to death.

 He later became racing correspondent for satirical magazine Private Eye, and became a columnist for Sporting Life in October 1970.
 In 1971, Bernard was at Royal Ascot when he vomited on the Queen Mother's shoes.

 Bernard was given a column in The Spectator in 1975.
 His column became "Low Life" in 1978, set up to contrast with the "High Life" column by wealthy socialite Taki Theodoracopulos, writing as "Taki".
 While Taki's column described a life of yachts, casinos, and grand hotels, Bernard's was described by Jonathan Meades as a "suicide note in weekly instalments" and principally chronicled his daily round of intoxication and dissipation in The Coach and Horses pub and its fateful consequences.

 This was mixed with anecdotes, many of which were repeated in the play Jeffrey Bernard Is Unwell, and ponderings on life.
 His lifestyle had an inevitable effect on his health and reliability, and the magazine often had to post the notice "Jeffrey Bernard is unwell" in place of his column.

 Decline and death

 Bernard was an unrepentant alcoholic for most of his adult life apart from two years of sobriety in the 1970s.
 But over time his drinking affected Bernard's health more seriously.
 He was hospitalised for detoxification, he suffered from pancreatitis for many years and later developed diabetes.

 He often forgot to take insulin regularly and his right leg was amputated due to the resulting complications.
 Instead of the regular notice, The Spectator announced, "Jeffrey Bernard has had his leg off".

 Bernard died at his home in Soho at the age of 65 on 4 September 1997 of renal failure after turning down further treatment by dialysis.

+Two years later, he was succeeded as The Spectators Low Life columnist by Jeremy Clarke.